-The trust fund balances shown in table 1 do not include the contingency reserve that is to be established by an appropriation from the general fund of the Treasury and is to be available until December 31, 1967.
+The trust fund balances shown in table 1 do not include the contingency reserve that is established by an appropriation from the general fund of the Treasury and is to be available until December 31, 1967.
 The size of this reserve is to be \$18 times the estimated number of persons eligible to participate in the program on July 1, 1966, if they had so elected.
 Any amounts used from this contingency reserve are to be repayable, without interest, to the general fund of the Treasury.
-Based on 19.0 million eligibles, the size of this contingency reserve will be \$342 million; the authorization for this amount is provided for in the budget of the U.S. Government for the fiscal year 1967.
+Based on 19.0 million eligibles, the size of this contingency reserve should be \$342 million; \$100 million of this amount was appropriated in the fiscal year 1966.
 Under the estimates presented in table 1, it will not be necessary to draw upon this contingency reserve.

-ACTUARIAL STATUS OF THE TRUST FUND The supplementary medical insurance program does not contain long-range financing provisions.
+ACTUARIAL STATUS OF THE TRUST FUND

+The supplementary medical insurance program does not contain long-range financing provisions.
 Rather, the standard premium rate is to be varied at 2-year intervals, according to determinations made by the Secretary of Health, Education, and Welfare, so that the disbursements from the system will be met on a short-range basis by its income.
 This financing basis is quite proper from an actuarial standpoint for a voluntary insurance program which is financed in part by Government contributions, although it differs significantly from the long-range financing basis of social insurance systems, such as the hospital insurance program.
-Several different estimates of the progress of the supplementary medical insurance trust fund for the calendar years 1966-67 is shown in table 2.
-Four sets of estimates are presented, under different assumptions as to low-cost and high-cost estimates and as to low and high participation.
-These estimates were those that were derived at the time that the 1965 amendments were enacted.
-The low-participation assumption is 80 percent, while the high-participation assumption is 95 percent.